 Each dog breed is unique, and Giant Schnauzers and no exception.
 As you prepare to care for a Giant Schnauzer, it is important to keep their temperament, health concerns, dietary needs, and other factors in mind.

-Giant Schnauzers should be fed high-quality large breed dog food.
+Giant Schnauzers should be fed high-quality large-breed dog food.
 Some Giant Schnauzers who are overweight could benefit from a weight control formula.
 In general, Giant Schnauzers need between 3 3/8 and 4 ¼ cups of food each day.
 This food should be split into two services.
-The exact amount of food that is right for your Giant Schnauzer can vary based on their age, weight, activity level, health concerns, and other factors, so check with their veterinarian if you are unsure how much food he or she should eat.
+The exact amount of food that is right for your Giant Schnauzer can vary based on age, weight, activity level, health concerns, and other factors, so check with your veterinarian if you are unsure how much food he or she should eat.

-Schnauzer puppies should eat puppy food designed for large breed puppies.
-Puppies have a smaller stomach and will need to eat smaller meals more frequently throughout the day.
+Schnauzer puppies should eat puppy food designed for large-breed puppies.
+Puppies have smaller stomachs and will need to eat smaller meals more frequently throughout the day.
 When puppies are between eight and 12 weeks old, they should be fed four meals a day, and puppies between three and six months old should be fed three meals a day.
 Once puppies are six months old, two meals a day should be sufficient.

 Weekly brushing is important to maintain a Giant’s Schnauzer’s wiry and dense coat.
 They have a double coat that is water-resistant.
 The coat has a harsher and rough outer coat with a softer undercoat.
 Giant Schnauzers may also need to be groomed by a professional, or their owner will need to learn how to groom them properly to maintain their appearance.
 Giant Schnauzers are hypoallergenic; their coats do not shed very much.

 Giant Schnauzers are highly intelligent dogs, which can make them easier to train than some other breeds.
 They have a very protective instinct and need to be taught proper ways to act.
-Giant Schnauzers are also bred to be working dogs and do best when they are given a job to do, even if it is something like retrieving a toy.
-Giant Schnauzers can do very well in agility courses, obedience training, and other dog sports.
+They are intended to be working dogs and do their best when they are given a job to do, even if it is something like retrieving a toy.
+This breed can do very well in agility courses, obedience training, and other dog sports.